 Anti condensation heaters are used to avoid moisture build-up on electric windings of rotating electrical equipment during off time.
 They also benefit by ensuring warm start-ups, extended bearing life and add freeze protection to the motors.
 Typical applications include electric motors, generators and alternators which operate in damp or wet conditions, e.g. offshore, shipboard and marine equipment, dockside cranes, well pumps and all equipment operating in a tropical environment.
 Specifying anti condensation heaters at the design stage can save the expense of costly rewinding and down time.

 Some motor manufacturers use metal or ceramic cartridge heaters for this purpose.
 Since such heaters are small due to space limit, they must operate at a high surface watt density and consequently high temperature.
 The high temperature causes rapid heater failure, often within the first year.

 Silicone Heating Tape

 To reduce the heater failure rate, silicone heating tapes are used by smart motor manufacturers.
-The moisture-proof silicone heaters are designed for low surface watt density by providing a large surface area.
-The flexible motor heaters are cool enough to touch with the bare hand without being burned.
+The moisture-proof silicone rubber heaters are designed with low surface watt density by providing a large surface area.
+The flexible motor heaters are cool enough to be touched with bare hands without being burned.
 The life of these heaters typically exceeds the life of the motors.
 Heating tape enjoys another advantage over metallic or ceramic heaters.
 Because they are applied directly to the winding end turns, it is usually possible to achieve the required condensation prevention with a lower power consumption.

 - Width of the tape: 1" or 2"